The 7 types of bird feeders YOU should own! (2023)

 Add a tray to the bottom of your tube feeder!

 By adding a tray to the bottom, you provide a place for ALL birds to eat.
 In a way, you are combining a tube feeder with a tray feeder.
 The attached tray offers a landing spot for larger birds.

 If you do a bit of searching, there are countless combinations of tube feeders and trays available.
-But the set up that works well for me is a Droll Yankee 20 ” Tube Feeder combined with their 10.5″ tray.
+But the setup that works well for me is an Aspects Tube Feeder combined with their 8.5″ tray.
 The tray is incredibly easy to attach!
-To see this combination in action check out my LIVE bird cams.

 Nyjer feeders look very similar to tube feeders, and I almost lumped the two together under one category.
 In the end, I decided against it because there is one thing that is very different between the two types.